 C. Estate Administration.

 SB 778 adds language to G.S.
 28A-6-1(a)(3) to state that it is sufficient for the applicant to allege “minor” for the age of an heir or devisee under the age of eighteen and “18+” or “adult” for the age of an heir or devisee who is eighteen years or older, each as shown below on the sample Form E-201.
 SB 778, Sec.
-2.
+2. The change also applies to an applicant using Form E-202 in the case of an intestate estate (a person dying without a valid will).

 Figure.
 NC AOC Form E-201.